eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Full-Time Equivalent (FTE):** 2-4 FTE
 - **Total Costs:** 200,000 USD

-The plan is to use this grant to finish the platform (blockchain + security), create brand awareness, build the team, launch the platform and further develop/improve features.
+The plan is to use this grant to finish the platform (token bonding curve mechanism + security), create brand awareness, build the team, launch the platform and further develop/improve features.

 ### Milestone 1 - Balancer protocol customization and integration with application via TrustEVM